jordips/dremio-docker-compose/README.md

 This implementation allows you to stop Dremio, build another image from official one but changing entrypoint and using docker-compose to attach volume data and execute "dremi-admin upgrade" to dremio instance without Dremio beeing started.
 Then you can run new version without problems.

 ## Start dremio in background mode
+Set desired version in docker-compose.yml file (change docker image tag) and then run:
 ```
 docker-compose up -d
 ```